-What is said is only part of the act of dialogue, or even of a monologue oration.
-The manner in which something is said is just as important, if not more so.
+The manner in which something is said is just as important as the content, if not more so.
 The same applies when singing.

 What is your dialogue meant to convey, and how, and to whom, and why?

-How will you know whether the dialogue has succeeded as intended?
+How will you know whether the dialogue has succeeded as you intended?

-The main message of The Book of the Courtier to the present, however, is often lost on the uninitiated and the unsophisticated reader.
-Its purpose is to moderate the excesses of political leaders, and all leaders, though the skillful guidance of good advisers.
+The main message of The Book of the Courtier in the present, however, is often lost on the uninitiated, unsophisticated reader.
+The purpose of the book is to moderate the excesses of political leaders, and all leaders, though the skillful guidance of good advisers.

 In reality, the successful, tactful adviser becomes the true leader.
 The figurehead becomes a mere conduit.

 The key to beauty and harmony, however, is for the adviser to ensure the figurehead accurately reflects the best of society, especially in a democracy.
 Moderating the power of leaders is a skill most people can learn, at any age.